stoyanr/Evictor/README.md

-## <a id="Introduction"></a>Introduction
+## Introduction

 **Evictor** is a Java library providing an implementation of `java.util.concurrent.ConcurrentMap` that supports timed entry eviction for caching.
 It is easy to use, thread-safe, very fast, and highly composable.
-It actually won a [programming contest](http://www.cayetanogaming.com/javatask) where it outperformed other similar implementations in the areas of thread safety, performance, and design.
+It actually won a [programming contest](http://www.cayetanogaming.com/javatask) in which the submissions were judged for thread safety, performance, and design.

 You can download the latest [binary](http://stoyanr.github.com/Evictor/evictor/lib/evictor-1.0.jar), [javadoc](http://stoyanr.github.com/Evictor/evictor/lib/evictor-1.0-javadoc.jar), and [sources](http://stoyanr.github.com/Evictor/evictor/lib/evictor-1.0-sources.jar) and browse the [Javadoc online](http://stoyanr.github.com/Evictor/evictor/javadoc/).

 This work is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-## <a id="Overview"></a>Overview
+## Overview

 The central abstraction is the interface `ConcurrentMapWithTimedEviction`, which extends `ConcurrentMap` by adding the following four methods: